d-podkorytov/syslogsc/README.md

     but for it needs to change port number, for example to 50514 and the file path in the defintion #define LOGMASK to "/home/user/var/log/%d-syslogs.log" inside file syslogs3.c
+# Q5) Is it safe ?
+# A5) No, like many UDP services working at low ports, like many C code with calls
+# sprintf(...), but such risc may me redused by using syslogs-safe version of this syslog daemon.
+  It handle ony limited count of incoming message then this worker stops.
+  Others workers starts needed numbers of it copies in they supervisors.
+  The number of limit for handled process is an issue of needed syslog's productivity and safety.